DongzeHE/scpca-docs/docs/sce_file_contents.md

 ### Sample metadata

 Relevant sample metadata is available as a data frame stored in the `metadata(sce)$sample_metadata` slot of the `SingleCellExperiment` object.
+Each row in the data frame will correspond to a sample present in the library.
 The following columns are included in the sample metadata data frame for all libraries.

 | Column name   | Contents                                                         |